-Inspire your team and build confidence with a set of business etiquette skills including restaurant dining, technology etiquette, verbal and non-verbal communications, business attire and general business manners.
-Our goal is to offer the small and mid-sized company similar training advantages to that of large Fortune 500 companies.
+Inspire your team and build confidence by giving them a set of business etiquette skills including restaurant dining, technology etiquette, verbal and non-verbal communications, and proper business attire.
+Our goal is to offer companies and universities similar training advantages to that of large Fortune 500 companies.
 By offering comprehensive training in business social skills you will foster seamless interactions between your staff and your clients by increasing success and confidence in both professional and personal situations.

 Many business meetings and interviews take place over a meal as a way to get to know the real you, the person or company beyond the resume.
 In addition to which fork to use, the dining skills seminar covers when to arrive for a business lunch, phone etiquette at the table, as well as which foods lend themselves to a business meal.
 Find out how to avoid that awkward moment of who pays the check, and finally discover which bread plate is actually yours.
 Entertain clients with confidence knowing that you have the basics covered.